missionpinball/mpf-docs/displays/widgets/common_settings.rst

 style:
 ~~~~~~

-The name of the style you want to apply to this widget.
-Note that styles must
+The name of the style (or styles) you want to apply to this widget.
+Note that
-be previously defined someone in your config in order to use them.
-Also you can
+styles must be previously defined someone in your config in order to use them.
-override any setting from the style by also manually including it in the
+Also you can override any setting from the style by also manually including it
-widget config.
+in the widget config.
 See the :doc:`style documentation </displays/widgets/styles>`
 for details.

+*New in MPF 0.51:* Multiple style names can be provided for this setting, and
+the corresponding styles will be applied to the widget sequentially.
+As a result,
+individual style names cannot have spaces in them.

 The default value is ``None`` which means no style is used.